awsdocs/aws-cloud9-user-guide/doc_source/setup-express.rst

    #.
 Complete the process by following the on-screen directions.
 This includes giving AWS your email address and
       credit card information.
 You must also use your phone to enter a code that AWS gives you.

 After you finish creating the account, AWS will send you a confirmation email.
-Do not go past this step until you get this confirmation.
+Do not go to the next step until you get this confirmation.

 .. _setup-express-sign-in-ide: